Perplexity: The Standard Metric for Evaluating Language Models

 Line plot showing perplexity increasing as vocabulary size grows, demonstrating the relationship between vocabulary size and model perplexity.

 Effect of vocabulary size on perplexity.
 Smaller vocabularies yield lower perplexity because the model has fewer choices at each step.
 This demonstrates why vocabulary size must be controlled when comparing models.
-Raw perplexity scores are not comparable across different vocabulary sizes.
+Larger vocabulary means a harder prediction task.

 Same Test Set Requirement